Thiruvilaiyadal Puranam: 34. Shiva open the North gate and shows the Temple to the Chera king, closing the gate afterwards with the bullock seal

 A Chera king, who in consequence of clearing the forest for building the capital of Kanchi (Kanchipuram) obtained the name of Kadu-Vettiya-Cheran.
 He got it as he was a devotee of Shiva, read the accounts of the sacred amusement and other religious books of the Shiva class.
 The king felt a great desire to see the temple at Madurai, but not knowing how to accomplish this object (from existing hostility), he pondered a long time over it.
 At length Shiva, in the form of a religious ascetic, appeared to him in a dream, and bid him to visit Madurai without any fear.
 On awaking, the king was both astonished and rejoiced.
-In obedience to the injunction, he set out on horseback, unaccompanied, and after passing hills and forests, came to the north bank of the river Vygai.
+In obedience to the injunction, he set out on horseback, unaccompanied, and after passing hills and forests, came to the north bank of the river Vaigai.
 The river was then very full and impassable.
 While halting on the Northern bank, the god appeared in the night, placed the Shaiva mark on the Chera king's forehead and carried him over the river.
 He then opened the north gate and showed the king every part of the temple.
 On returning and dismissing the king, the god placed on the gate a seal, having the impression of the bullock (the vehicle of Shiva), and left all carefully closed.
 In the morning when the guards came, they were astonished to find the seal changed during the night.
 They then went to the other gates and found that the seals which had been applied were not altered.
 A report was made to the Pandyan king, which made him arrive to examine the circumstance.
 The Pandyan king with a view to discover how this wonder had been accomplished, gave himself to fasting and prayer, with prostration on the ground in the temple.
 Shiva appeared to him in vision and explained to the king that he himself had admitted the Chera king, and sealed the gate with the bullock-seal.
 The king made this miracle known everywhere, and after living some time happily, he associated with himself his son, named Rajendra-Pandyan, causing him to be crowned.
-The retired king then obtained a place of note in the Svarga-lokam (heaven), that is, he died.
+The retired king then obtained a place of note in the Svarga (heaven), that is, he died.